Thessaloniki: Balkan Wars and the end of Ottoman rule

 As the First Balkan War broke out, Greece declared war on the Ottoman Empire and expanded its borders.
 When Eleftherios Venizelos, Prime Minister at the time, was asked if the Greek army should move towards Thessaloniki or Monastir (now Bitola, Republic of North Macedonia), Venizelos replied "Θεσσαλονίκη με κάθε κόστος!"
 (Thessaloniki, at all costs!).
 With the outnumbered Ottoman Army fighting a rearguard action against well-prepared Greek forces at Yenidje, Bulgarian troops advancing close by, and the Ottoman naval base at Thessaloniki blockaded by the Greek Navy, General Hasan Tahsin Pasha soon realised that it had become untenable to defend the city.
 The sinking of the Ottoman ironclad Feth-i Bülend in Thessaloniki harbour on 31 October [O.S.
 18 October] 1912, although militarily negligible, further damaged Ottoman morale.

-As both Greece and Bulgaria wanted Thessaloniki, the Ottoman garrison of the city entered negotiations with both armies.
+As both Greece and Bulgaria wanted Thessaloniki, the Ottoman garrison of the city entered into negotiations with both armies separately.
 Ultimately it was decided to hand over the city to the Greeks, in part because there was a perception on the Ottoman side that the Greek troops would be more lenient towards its residents.
 Negotiations between the Greek and Turkish delegations were concluded at the village of Topçin on the outskirts of the city.
 On 8 November 1912 (26 October Old Style), the feast day of the city's patron saint, Saint Demetrius, the Greek Army accepted the peaceful and unconditional surrender of the 25,000-strong Ottoman garrison at Thessaloniki, bringing almost five centuries of Ottoman rule to an end.
 The Bulgarian army arrived one day after the surrender of the city to Greece and Hasan Tahsin Pasha, commander of the city's defences, told the Bulgarian officials that "I have only one Thessaloniki, which I have surrendered".

 After the Second Balkan War, Thessaloniki and the rest of the Greek portion of Macedonia were officially annexed to Greece by the Treaty of Bucharest in 1913.
 On 18 March 1913 George I of Greece was assassinated in the city by Alexandros Schinas.